monk-io/docs/docs/guides/k8s-migrate.md

       value: <- get-hostname("yelb/appserver", "yelb-appserver")
 ```

-We should update now our template and workload.
-Lets try to do this:
+We should now update our template and workload.

 ```bash
 $ monk load yelb-ui.yaml